Professional Staff &

 Let's Create Safe and Healing Spaces Together

-Our Mission: To heal the brokenness of our world, illuminating the gift of our humanity so to foster Benevolent Communities, working together to abolish fear and hate – and create the healthy environments and systems needed to honestly engage in the challenge of reconciling with the truth of our past so to build pathways of healing and well-being that hold every person’s dignity, story, and health as closely as we hold our own.
+Our Mission: To heal the brokenness of our world, illuminating the gift of our humanity so to foster Benevolent Communities, working together to abolish fear and hate – and create the healthy relationships, environments and systems needed to honestly engage in the challenge of reconciling with the truth of our past so to build pathways of healing and well-being that hold every person’s dignity, story, and health as closely as we hold our own.

 Lori Schulman Yadin